AlexanderMattheis/relationship-enhancement-scripts/README.md

 ## Recursive DOC/DOCX to PDF Converter
 Creates for all `*.doc(x)`-files in a folder and its subfolders corresponding `*.pdf`-files (tested with Microsoft Word 2016).

+## Recursive SVG to PNG Exporter

+Exports for all Inkscape `*.svg`-files in a folder and its subfolders corresponding `*.png`-files to an existent destination-folder (tested with inkscape 0.48.5 r10040).

 ## Services Lister
 Lists the names from services.